-Author: admin in: Food for Thought
+Author: Vincent Bull in: Food for Thought

 A lot of time and words are used up to convince manufacturers of all sizes and stripes to implement ERP systems.
 There is a large market of ERP systems helping shops improve their bottom line.
 As a matter of fact, ERP systems are so prevalent the net benefit of adopting it alone is no longer enough.
 It is a core component of production where the expense of having it is so overshadowed by the ERP benefits it brings that not using one to its full potential places you at a disadvantage.

 There are, however, different calibers of ERP and ERP user.